mihneasim/eea.plonebuildout.core/README.txt

 * click "*Create Plone Site*" button found at the bottom of the page

-The result of all this steps will be a running Plone site under http://localhost:8001/Plone, with all mandatory EEA packages installed and LDAP mapped on "*Eionet User Directory*".
+The result of all this steps will be a running Plone site under http://localhost:8001/Plone, with all mandatory EEA packages installed and an instance of LDAPUserFolder mapped on "*Eionet User Directory*".

 New EEA KGS available
 =====================